 Flash!
 Boom!
 Another lightning bolt, followed by the rolling clap of thunder, streaks through the air as a thunderstorm fast approaches.
 Common throughout spring and summer, thunderstorms should send everyone scurrying for cover.
-On average, 62 people are killed each year by lightning in the United States.

 The following tips will help you stay safe before, during and after a thunderstorm.